 All disturbed areas must be seeded within 7 days of the completion of verification of cleanup goals and area grading.
-The Subcontractor will use a seed mixture for permanent cover that is in accordance with the RTLS INRMP.
+The Subcontractor will use a RTLS-approved seed mixture for permanent cover.
 It is anticipated that the 'open area' seed mixture will be used (see below).
 Fertilizer and lime are not needed for seeding with native seed mixes.
 Mulching of all seeded areas will occur using a minimum of 3 bales of straw per 1,000 square feet.
 Other effective mulch/protective material (besides straw) may be used.
 Specialized seeding products/technologies, such as seed impregnated fiber matting, may be used as appropriate.
 Seeding of this area will follow the seeding requirements below.